On North, South and Downtown campuses, call 716-645-2222 or use a blue light phone.

 Orientation, Transition and Parent Programs

 It’s our goal to help your student make a smooth transition and thrive at our university.
-Visit the Orientation, Transition and Parent Programs website for information on how we collaborate with you to support your student’s success.
+Visit the Information for Parents and Family page for information on how we collaborate with you to support your student’s success.

 Undergraduate Academic Advising